Dilemmas of Early Detection

 Physicians are failing to incorporate the findings of published, peer-reviewed studies in their everyday medical practices.
 This means that patients are not gaining access to the latest information about better ways to prevent and treat disease.

-The Life Extension Foundation, on the other hand, reviews thousands of published studies each month to identify practical approaches people can take today to improve their health and reduce their risk of degenerative disease.
+Life Extension, on the other hand, reviews thousands of published studies each month to identify practical approaches people can take today to improve their health and reduce their risk of degenerative disease.
 We try to leave no stone unturned in our quest to provide members with scientific findings that can save their lives.

 If you are relying solely on your doctors to keep you alive, you are probably missing critical information and innovative technologies that can improve your health.
 For many aging people, the result is a slow deterioration of their health right in front of their doctors’ eyes.
 While this mental and physical decline used to be considered an inevitable consequence of aging, people are increasingly rebelling against the dogma that says nothing can be done to impede age-related disease.

-As a member of the Life Extension Foundation, you gain access to cutting-edge technologies that are many years ahead of both conventional and alternative medicine.
+As a customer of the Life Extension, you gain access to cutting-edge technologies that are many years ahead of both conventional and alternative medicine.
 By reading this column, you just learned that virtual colonoscopies are only about 50% as effective as flexible tube colonoscopies in detecting colon lesions.
 This kind of information is priceless, and you receive over 100 pages worth of it every month in Life Extension magazine.

-The Life Extension Foundation is breaking down the barriers of ignorance that deprive aging humans of their good health.
-Readers of Life Extension magazine are often the first to learn about validated methods of detecting and warding off degenerative disease.
+Life Extension is breaking down the barriers of ignorance that deprive aging humans of their good health.
+Readers of Life Extension Magazine® are often the first to learn about validated methods of detecting and warding off degenerative disease.

 For longer life,

 - Schoen RE, Pinsky PF, Weissfeld JL, et al. Results of repeat sigmoidoscopy 3 years after a negative examination.
 JAMA.
 2003 Jul 2;290(1):41-8.